Snapshot of building consent system options

 DOCX, 2MB, 22 pages

-PDF, 732KB, 28 pages
+PDF, 1.7MB, 51 pages

 A review of the building consent system is underway.
-The review aims to modernise the system to provide assurance to building owners and users that building work will be done right first time.
-This ensures that buildings are well-made, healthy, durable and safe.
+The review aims to modernise the building consent system by providing assurance to building owners and users that building work will be done right the first time, and that buildings are healthy, safe and durable.
 The review is an end-to-end review of the building consent system – from the building design phase through to the issuing of a code compliance certificate.

+The consultation focussed on the full building consent system process, from the building design phase through to issuing a code compliance certificate.
+The summary of submissions for the review was published on the MBIE website in December 2022.

 We are taking a whole-of-system perspective to risk and liability in the building sector, examining all elements of the building control system, with the aim of getting building work ‘right first time,’ ensuring the inputs into building process are high quality, rather than focusing on liability and culpability when things go wrong.